 What is no fines concrete?
 It is a concrete mix without the “fines” (small aggregate, ie. sand).
 What that leaves is a large aggregate (typically 20 mm screenings) and a cement slurry binding them together.
 This leaves a large network of voids between the aggregate.
 The depth of the concrete determines the strength of the pavement.
 For a domestic driveway, we install the concrete at a minimum depth of 100 mm.
 For commercial strength applications, we’d seek advice from an engineer on the depth required for the desired loads.

-Permeable concrete has great compressive strength.
+Porous concrete has great compressive strength.
 But the size of the aggregate and brittle nature of the cement slurry binding them means that if you try to use no-fines concrete as a driveway by itself, you quickly get rocks being loosened off the surface.
 Basically, it’ll turn into a gravel pit.

 This is where our permeable paving comes in.
 With it’s hand trowelled finish, it provides a grippy yet smooth surface that won’t be damaged by vehicle traffic.
 And as a pavement, it is incredibly strong thanks to the permeable concrete base.